nndt-team/nndt/README.md

 ## Test

-How to run the tests?
- - Unpack `./test/acdc_for_test.7z`.
- - Configure your IDE to run test from `test` folder and assume `nndt/nndt` as a source root.
+For the test runs, configure your IDE to run test from `test` folder and assume `nndt/nndt` as a source root.
- - Run test;)
+Another option is to copy `test` into `nndt` folder and run all together.

 ## Tutorials and examples

 NOTE!
 This project is in an early stage.
 API and examples are changed every day.
-The following notebooks use `v0.0.1rc` branch.

 Tutorials
 1. [Basics for space models](tutorials/tutorial1_space_model.ipynb)